org9711/abon/README.md

 * Admin - Orders - Map of where orders are
 * Products - Checkout - Remove all database changes when user closes popup or page

-* Products - Checkout - Use cookies to store order id
+* Admin - Orders - Ability to change order contents
 * Admin - Products - Upload image to server
 * Products - Checkout - Allow users to select ideal delivery time for orders
 * Admin - Orders - Common times for orders